rriso88/fantasy-book-recommendation-system/README.md

 Finally, I designed an interactive Flask app wherein a user can enter their ID and receive book recommendations tailored to their own likes and dislikes.

-Future work includes acquiring additional user ratings to improve the performance of the collaborative-based filtering model, employing a more sophisticated algorithm and additional NLP for content-based recommendations, and posting an improved Flask app to Heroku for data visualization and real-time recommendations.
+Future work includes acquiring additional user ratings to improve the performance of the collaborative-based filtering model, employing a more sophisticated algorithm and additional NLP for content-based recommendations.

+Checkout my updated Flask app on Heroku and get real-time recommendations! https://fantasy-book-app.herokuapp.com